-Bend Oregon History and Statistics
+Bend, Oregon History & Statistics

 When you walk, drive, or ride around Bend, you’ll notice unique names of streets and places.
 These names tell a story of Bend’s early history.

 Drake Park, for example, wasn’t named after a duck.
 The beautiful park, peacefully hugging Mirror Pond, was named after Alexander M. Drake, a frontier developer.
 In fact, Mirror Pond isn’t a pond, either.
-It’s a gently flowing river springing from the Cascade Mountains, which is reflected in its glassy surface.
+It’s a gently flowing river springing from the Cascade Mountains, which are reflected in its glassy surface.

 Soon after, the race was on between two railroad barons, James J. Hill and E.H.
 Harriman, laying tracks that would later open the doors to logging commerce and tourism.
-The Brooks-Scanlon and the Shevlin-Hixon mills were the largest timber mills of their day, making Bend a very prosperous place to live, work and play.
+The Brooks-Scanlon and the Shevlin-Hixon mills were the largest timber mills of their day, making Bend a very prosperous place to live, work, and play.

 Though the mills have long been closed, the lifestyle and the vibrant culture of a booming town remains.
-Today, the old Brooks-Scanlon mill is humming once again, not with sawmills but with the sounds of people enjoying shopping, dining and entertainment in the renovated Old Mill District.
+Today, the old Brooks-Scanlon mill is humming once again, not with sawmills but with the sounds of people enjoying shopping, dining, and entertainment in the renovated Old Mill District.
 The historic Downtown area, full of art, fine dining, and unique shops is bustling with year-round activities and events.
 Relax in Drake Park and listen to music for free while indulging yourself with offerings from Bend’s finest restaurants.
-The stars shine as bright in the sky as they do on the stages of the Les Schwab Amphitheater, the Tower Theater, and the Athletic Club of Bend.
+The stars shine as bright in the sky as they do on the stages of the Les Schwab Amphitheater, the Tower Theatre, and the Athletic Club of Bend.
 Everything in keeping with tradition and culture of welcoming new people to a place called Bend.